One constant to rule them all: Coupling constants

-This result up to notation agrees with the $N=2,3,4$ cases considered in \cite{Billoetal} and the $N=4,6$ cases in \cite{Lerda}, as well as with the first orders presented there for $N=5,7$.
-Moreover, it seems to be in line with the conjecture made in \cite{Lerda} for the general case, but simpler. \\ \textbf{Remark.} In the case of $N=4$ one of two independent coupling constants coincides with the unique coupling appearing in $N=2$ theory, as was shown in \cite{Billoetal}.
-For $N=6$ a similar observation was made in \cite{Lerda}, where among three independent constants appeared the unique constants of $N=2$ and $N=3$ theories.
-From (\ref{eqn:tau-k}) we immediately see that it was no coincidence and such repetitions will happen whenever a fraction $k/N$ can be reduced.
+This result, up to notation, agrees with the $N=2,3,4$ cases considered in \cite{Billoetal} and the $N=4,6$ cases in \cite{Lerda}, as well as with the first orders presented there for $N=5,7$.
+Moreover, it seems to be in line with the conjecture made in \cite{Lerda} for the general case, but simpler. \\ \textbf{Remark.} In the case of $N=4$, one of two independent coupling constants coincides with the unique coupling appearing in $N=2$ theory, as was shown in \cite{Billoetal}.
+For $N=6$, a similar observation was made in \cite{Lerda}, where, among three independent constants, appeared the unique constants of $N=2$ and $N=3$ theories.
+From (\ref{eqn:tau-k}) we immediately see that this is no coincidence, and such repetitions occur whenever a fraction $l/N$ can be reduced.